rdyar/tdfc/_desserts/lemon-curd.md

 Place the bowl over a saucepan of simmering water (bain-marie).
 Cook on moderate heat, whisking constantly, until mixture becomes thick (about 10 minutes).
 If you have a thermometer, it should register 170F, otherwise, it should coat the back of a wooden spoon and leave a clear pass if you run your finger through it.
-The curd will thincken more once cooled.
+The curd will thicken more once cooled.

 Remove from heat and immediately strain mixture through a sieve.
 Add butter and whisk until completely melted and incorporated and mixture is smooth.

 Cover and refrigerate for at least 4 hours.
-Sometimes a "skin" can form on the surface ofthe curd.
+Sometimes a "skin" can form on the surface of the curd.
 To prevent it, press a piece of plastic wrap directly onto the surface.

 Keep in airtight container in the fridge for up to a week, or freeze up to 2 months.